Frequently Asked Questions About Laser Therapy

 Q. Why is LLLT Laser therapy not as commonly used in the United States as in Europe?

 A. Time and money are the two main reasons.
 Many of the older lasers were of low power which resulted in treatment times as long as 30-45 minutes per session.
-Newer technology and higher powered lasers like the FDA approved Apollo Laser Dr. Davies uses produce considerable emitting power that allows treatment times of only 1-4 minutes.
+Newer technology and higher powered lasers like the FDA approved Apollo Laser we use produces considerable emitting power that allows treatment times of only 1-4 minutes.
 The cost of lasers are very high and therefore is difficult for many doctors and therapists to purchase.

 Q. What conditions do LLLT lasers help?